Am I not a man and brother?

 Let me fill a freeman's grave!

-As I reflect over the words of the proclamation carried by General Granger, in 1865 to men and women in the state of Texas, these words standout to me.
-“This involves an absolute equality of personal rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired labor" (General Order #3) Encapsulated in this order was the medicine needed for a racially sick country which held people as product.
+As I reflect over the words of the proclamation carried by General Granger, these words standout to me.
+“This involves an absolute equality of personal rights and rights of property between former masters and slaves, and the connection heretofore existing between them becomes that between employer and hired labor.”
+Encapsulated in this order was the medicine needed for a racially sick country which held people as product.
 A country whose body was torn apart by a cancer of racism and revealed itself in a destructive Civil War.
 A change was moving throughout the nation and the answer to the question, “Am I not a man and brother” was to be answered.

 General Order #3 announced you are “a man and a brother” by stating a change in relationship as the freedman and woman were to be viewed as possessing equality in terms of existence and ownership.
 We are unique and unrepeatable human beings.
 We are human beings marked with royalty and the potentiality to live remarkably.
 This is an absolute quality which can not be diminished by any legislation, incarceration, or dehumanization.
 Juneteenth marks a celebration in which the ears of black and white skinned human beings would hear an absolute truth, “You are equal.”